-How Google drive organic visitors to your page
+How Google drives organic visitors to your page

 This doesn't work anymore.
 Google fought back hard with a series of algorithms and continues to do so today, to make the internet a more personalized experience.
-To rank high on Google today, you need to understand what they care for, and the main 3 things they care for are:
+To rank on the first page of Google today, you need to understand what they care for.
+Here are the main 3 things:

 You can actually help Google with indexing your page and make it more relevant for users.
-Include the target keyword in your slug, headline, meta description, and throughout the content.
+Include the target keyword in your slug, headline, meta description and throughout your content.

-The next thing that Google put a lot of emphasis on is authority.
+The next thing that Google puts a lot of emphasis on is authority.
 The more reputable the website is, the higher it will rank.
-This is called domain authority developed by MOZ.
+This is called domain authority developed by Moz.

 All this gives Google signals if you are meeting user intent.
 The longer they stay on the page, the better the ranking.
 Google wants to show users the best content, so if you focus on creating good content that serves your readers, organic growth will come.

 In the world of search engine optimization, you will be in a constant battle for ranking high on Google.
 To achieve this you will have to rank for the right keywords.
 SEO keywords are phrases that internet users type in the search engine to find particular information.

 If you are a Webflow agency and want users to discover you, you will have to rank for the keyword "Webflow agency".

 It's important to notice that any term typed in the search engine is considered a keyword.
 Whether that's a single word or more.
 There are two types of keywords we know: